Meteor-Community-Packages/meteor-autoform/README.md

 and returns a modified copy of the object.
 Remember that whatever modifications you make must still pass SimpleSchema validation.

+*This is run only on the client.
+Therefore, you should not assume that this will always run since a devious user could skip it.*

 ### MyCollection2.beforeUpdate

 You can set `MyCollection2.beforeUpdate` equal to a function the takes the ID of